theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Five Practices of Entrepreneurship Education

-The five practices of entrepreneurship education — play, empathy, creation, experimentation, and reflection — provide a useful language for the kind of entrepreneurship learning I want to create.
+The five practices of entrepreneurship education (play, empathy, creation, experimentation, and reflection) provide a useful language for the kind of entrepreneurship learning I want to create.
 They shift the focus from merely learning about entrepreneurship toward practicing entrepreneurial thinking and action.

 In my courses, these practices appear in role plays, group puzzles, customer personas, business model games, pitch feedback, prototyping exercises, and reflective discussions.
 Students experiment with perspectives, develop ideas, test assumptions, receive feedback, and revise their thinking.
 This makes entrepreneurship education more active, embodied, and practice-based.